Ian Fraser journalist, author, broadcaster

 Alasdair Locke, the executive chairman of oil rigs and services giant Abbot Group, predicted that the extent to which Labour has unpicked the achievements of the Conservatives would emerge over the next few years.

-In an interview with the Sunday Herald, he said: “Their main mistakes have been excessive spending on public services and a huge increase in taxation, much of it by stealth.
+In an interview with the Sunday Herald, Locke said: “Their [Labour’s] main mistakes have been excessive spending on public services and a huge increase in taxation, much of it by stealth.
 There’s also been a huge increase in regulation, which makes us massively less competitive.”

-Locke, who last month sold Abbot to US venture capitalists First Reserve in a £909 million deal from which he personally earned £120m, said that the total cost of employing someone in the UK is now so high that when prioritising future investment Abbot will look elsewhere.
-“The cheapest place to operate in Europe is Germany – by a long way,” said Locke, a long-term supporter and funder of the Conservatives.
+Locke, who last month sold Abbot to US venture capitalists First Reserve in a £909 million deal from which he personally grossed £120m, said that the total cost of employing someone in the UK is now so high that when prioritising future investment Abbot will look elsewhere.
+“The cheapest place to operate in Europe is Germany, by a long way,” said Locke, a long-term supporter and funder of the Conservatives.

 Freed from the stock market following the First Reserve deal, he also accused the City of thinking only quarter by quarter, pointing to his disillusionment when Abbot’s shares were marked down following its £247m acquisition of Songa Drilling in 2006.